gv1996/RHOK/README.md

 # RHOK
-Predicting deficiency of a plant based on color of leaves.
+Predicting deficiency of a plant based on NDVI.
+This was developed in a hackathon.